 quality of the mattress and your health.

-Synthetic latex is made from petroleum-based products and is the cheapest option.
-However, it is also the least
+latex is made from petroleum-based products and is the cheapest option.
+However, it is also the least durable

-durable and can off-gas harmful chemicals.
+and can off-gas harmful chemicals.
 Blended latex is a mix of natural and synthetic latex.
-Although it is
+Although it is more

-more durable than synthetic latex, it still contains toxic chemicals and does not have the same lifespan as
+durable than synthetic latex, it still contains harmful chemicals and does not have the same lifespan as natural

-A good natural/organic latex mattress is made from pure rubber tree sap, without the use of any harmful levels of
+A good latex mattress is one that is natural and organic, made from pure rubber tree sap, without the use of any

-chemicals.
-It's more expensive than other types of latex, but it's worth it for the peace of mind that comes
+harmful levels of chemicals.
+It's more expensive than other types of latex, but it's worth it for the peace of

 Many manufacturers use marketing jargon to mislead their customers into thinking they're getting an organic and